finzellt/Finzell_Carleton_Demo/README.md

 ### Practice Learning Goals for Today's Assignment

 1. Debug code provided to you
-2. Work effectively with others to write and modify code.
+2. Work effectively with others to use, modify, and create code.
-3. Writing pseudocode.
+3. Write pseudocode to solve a problem using plain language.